-Always pack your luggage before going to bed or if worse come to worse, after breakfast.
-If not, just accept the fact that someone, somewhere, will think of you with much hate.
-For ever.
+Always pack your luggage before going to bed or if worse come to worst, after breakfast.
+If not, just accept the fact that someone, somewhere, hates you.
+Forever.

-Always pack your stuff in resealable bags, like Ziplocks.
+Always pack your stuff in resealable bags, like Ziplocs.
 They are blissfully silent and you can vacuum pack everything to increase your packing space.

 Reykjavik, May 2015 (again)

 Some hostels have very heavy doors that slam loudly, which discourages strangers from sneaking in and rummaging through stuff.
 That’s awesome.
 But it can also become a ticket to the insane asylum, when a large group of friends stays on your floor and goes in and out of rooms constantly, turning doors into drums.
 Still, you know, sleep always comes.
 That is until, of course, the same traveller reorganizing her luggage goes in and out of the room twenty times in between rearranging plastic bags!
 The only plausible explanation: she went out to brush her teeth, one tooth at a time.

 One finger and three seconds of your time is the only thing it takes to prevent a door from slamming.

 London, May 2009

 The dorm was like a wall of beds.
 Three triple bunks.
 All too short for my 1.85 m.
 I ended up on the top, face-to-face with a white neon ceiling light that gave the place a hospital feel.
 As Murphy’s Law would have it, my eight roommates seemed to be afraid of the dark.
 No way of getting even an hour of lights out.

 Your phone gives off a lot of light.
 Even if you’re not using the flashlight app.
 If it’s enough for finding a keyhole at night, it’s also enough for finding a toothbrush at the bottom of a backpack.